1. Keep Up with Maintenance

 - Ensure that the registers are open and are not blocked by furniture.

-- Call Brackett Heating and Air for a routine maintenance check.
+- Call Brackett Heating, Air & Plumbing for a routine maintenance check.

 To learn more about how you can help maintain your HVAC system, check out our blog, “How To Prepare Your Central Air Conditioner for Summer Heat.”